asipi/mdt/README.md

 ----
 # Configuration of MDT
 ## DFS primary deployment share
 All files will live on the primary deployment share.
 The DFS primary server is tr2wcinfmdt02, this is also the server where all MDT clients will report their status for monitoring.
+You must make sure that the d:\mdt\lii-deploy\control\bootstrap.ini and d:\mdt\lii-deploy\control\customsettings.ini file both contain the gateway to site mapping as well as the deployment root for the site.
+This is how we can keep everything centrally maintained, and is critical to the process.

 ### Setup DFS and Deployment Share
 Once the server is online, configure DFS and the deployment share.